-- In biology classrooms, incorporating readings about gender identity and expression when presenting about sex chromosomes.
+- In biology classrooms, incorporating readings about the variation of gender identity and expression when presenting about sex chromosomes.

 - In medical school classrooms, incorporating materials about the medical needs of gender non-conforming individuals in broader training about standards of care, developing a friendly bedside manner and obstacles to treatment in different segments of the population.

 Brondani and Paterson (2011) offer additional applications in dental education.
 Safer and Pearce (2013) provide empirical evidence that even small content changes can increase medical students’ comfort with transgender patients.

 Implementing standard and fair assessment practices related to non-conforming gender topics

 Given the range of prior experiences with issues of gender identity, students may exhibit varying levels of expertise in how to identify credible sources, formulate rigorous arguments, and evaluate evidence used to examine claims related to these topics.
 In these cases, it is imperative that instructors clearly communicate course expectations and exhibit transparency in the method (and standards) of assessment.